kpu/azurehacks/README.md

 - [GNU parallel](https://www.gnu.org/software/parallel/) installed on the client (though we could make a slower version without it).
 - [az command line](https://github.com/Azure/azure-cli/) on the client and VM image.
 - SSH keys working.

+### Caution

+Command line credentials expire if they're not used for some time, which may have passed by the time your job ends.
+Since the credentials are copied, any activity will keep them alive.
+I guess we could add a cron job.

+If you increase the size of your scale set, remember to provision to the new nodes by rerunning `./vmss_setup.sh`.